 Many NGOs have an organized structure with different levels of responsibility and activity.
 These can be reference points for communities and government in choosing the best structure for wetland management and conservation.
-Because they are
+Because they are experienced in management structures, they can also give useful advice on management of a particular wetland.

-• Monitoring and evaluating
+Monitoring and evaluating